chaseofthejungle/java-networking-scripts/README.md

 **SimpleDateClient.java:** A timestamp client, implemented in tandem with SimpleDateServer.java.
 Not intended for production environments.
 **SimpleDateServer.java:** A timestamp server, implemented in tandem with SimpleDateClient.java.
 Not intended for production environments.
 **SystemProxySettings.java:** Reports hostname and port identification for a specified proxy system.
+**WebPageDownloader.java:** Reads and downloads a specified web page.